OmgRod/omega-bot/PrivacyPolicy.md

 2. Database Access: The Bot Owner has access to the database used to support the Bot's functionality.
 However, any important or private information stored is encrypted to ensure user privacy and security.

-3. Use of Data: The Bot does not analyze, sell, or share any data with third parties.
-Any information processed is strictly used to enhance the user experience within the scope of Omega Bot’s functionality.
+3. Use of Data: The Bot itself does not analyze, store, sell, or share any personal user data.
+Any information processed is strictly used to provide and enhance the Bot’s functionality.

-4. Third-Party Services: The Bot may rely on third-party services (such as Ollama) for specific functionalities.
-The Bot Owner is not responsible for how these services handle user data.
+4. Third-Party Services: While the Bot does not collect user data, it may rely on third-party services (such as Ollama) for certain features.
+These services operate independently and may have their own data processing policies.
+The Bot Owner does not control or take responsibility for how third-party services handle user data.

 5. Security Measures: While the Bot Owner takes reasonable precautions to safeguard data, users should be aware that no system is completely secure.
 The encryption of sensitive data is implemented to reduce risk.